 DEC’s were introduced to improve the energy efficiency of buildings and inform visitors about energy usage as part of the implementation of the Energy Performance of Buildings Regulations 2012 (England & Wales).

-Local authorities can issue a penalty charge notice of £500 for failing to display a DEC at all times in a prominent place clearly visible to the public, and £1,000 for failing to possess or have in their control a valid advisory report.
+Local authorities can issue a penalty charge notice of £500 for failure to display a DEC, with a further £1000 for failure to obtain an advisory report.

-Our highly qualified and fully accredited energy assessors will produce your DEC and advisory report and ensure that they are lodged on the non-domestic energy performance register.
+Highly qualified and fully accredited GEAB energy assessors will produce your DEC and advisory report for submission to the non-domestic energy performance register.

-We can also support your organisation throughout any changes it wishes to make in order to improve its energy rating and energy performance in the future, helping reduce your buildings operating costs and enhance its user experience.
+GEAB also assist organisations with any changes to improve your energy rating and energy performance, helping to reduce operating costs and enhance user experience.

 To meet regulatory DEC obligations and improve energy performance, contact GEAB from 9am-5pm Monday to Friday on 0800 084 3477.

 (*Please note public buildings in Scotland must have an Energy Performance Certificate instead of DEC).